Interview by lesaffaires.com

-To ensure their compliance to the regulations, the company chose to appoint a specialized lawyer in data protection who is based in Paris, Gérard Haas, as their Data Protection Officer (DPO).
+To ensure their compliance with the regulations, the company chose to appoint a specialized lawyer in data protection who is based in Paris, Gérard Haas, as their Data Protection Officer (DPO).

-His role is to ensure the compliance to the GDPR and Privacy Impact Assessments (PIAs), to anticipate the adverse effects of the technology before it’s deployed and to establish its compliance with the standards.
+His role is to ensure compliance with the GDPR and Privacy Impact Assessments (PIAs), anticipate the adverse effects of the technology before it’s deployed, and establish its compliance with the standards.
 More generally, the DPO is the point of contact for anyone with concerns about how the data is used and processed.

 For Dr. Farokhi, the steps that were taken to become GDPR compliant were worth it.

 “For us, it opens new opportunities, it’s a key differentiator.
-The GDPR is moving the focus to respecting the privacy of individuals, it avoids any possible misunderstandings and fears.
-People are less suspicious of new technologies if they know what their limitations are, if they know that companies are on their side.”
+The GDPR is moving the focus to respect the privacy of individuals, it avoids any possible misunderstandings and fears.
+People are less suspicious of new technologies if they know what their limitations are if they know that companies are on their side.”

 The benefits of compliance with standards are not only advantageous in Europe.
 If a company has activities in Europe, the regulations apply to all European Union Citizens, no matter where they are in the world.

-It is also a way to prepare for any changes that future regulations will bring upon.
+It is also a way to prepare for any changes that future regulations will bring.